-You must file Form 2106 or Form 2106-EZ if any of the following apply.
+You must file Form 2106 or Form 2106-EZ if any of the following applies to you.

-- 1) You are claiming job-related travel, transportation, meal, or entertainment expenses. - 2) You are a qualified performing artist claiming performing-artist-related expenses.
-(See Performing Artists, earlier.) - 3) You are a fee-basis state or local government official claiming expenses in performing that job.
-(See Officials Paid on a Fee Basis, earlier.) - 4) You are an individual with a disability and are claiming impairment-related work expenses.
+- 1) You are a qualified performing artist claiming performing-artist-related expenses.
+(See Performing Artists under Deductions Not Subject to the 2% Limit, earlier.) - You are a fee-basis state or local government official claiming expenses in performing that job.
+(See Officials Paid on a Fee Basis under Deductions Not Subject to the 2% Limit, earlier.) - You are an individual with a disability and are claiming impairment-related work expenses.
 (See Impairment-Related Work Expenses under Deductions Not Subject to the 2% Limit, earlier.)